artix41/blog/blog/_posts/2023-01-31-stabilizer-formalism-1.md

 In the next post, we will go further in our study of stabilizer codes: we will learn how to find the logical operators, the distance and the number of encoded qubits of a code.
 The Steane code will continue to serve as our main example throughout the next post.

-**Acknowledgment**: Big thanks to Dominik Kufel for his feedback on this blog post!
+**Acknowledgment**: Big thanks to Dominik Kufel and Ren Li for their feedbacks on this blog post!
 {:.message}

 ## Appendix: useful tricks to manipulate Pauli operators